To prevent loss of data

-There are many reasons to consider keeping an extra offsite backup of your repositories.
+There are many reasons for keeping an extra offsite backup of your repositories.

 Here are a few scenarios that can lead to loss of data in a GitHub repository:

 - A repository has been deleted accidentally from GitHub.

 - The history of a repository was changed with git-reset or git-rebase and therefore has led to loss of data with a forced push.

 There are many other scenarios that could potentially lead to loss of data.
-We therefore strongly recommend to backup all your data.
+We therefore strongly recommend backing up all your data.

 With BackHub you can restore your current backup directly back to GitHub or rollback to a previous state of your repository and metadata from any of the backup snapshots up to 30 days back in time.